Chrasmus/SDCN_Dec17_T1_P3_Behavioral_Cloning/README.md

 * data set 1 : two laps of forward, slow center driving.
 * data set 2 : reverse drive from start to bridge and back again
 * data set 3 : same as no 2, but with a lot of recovery driving to learn how to handle recovery.

+Example of three images from a recovery atttempt.
+There are 1.1 and 2 seconds between the images, which are not cropped (this happens in a Lambda function inside the model):

+Recovery drive image 1:
+![alt text][Recovery_img1]

+Recovery drive image 2:
+![alt text][Recovery_img2]

+Recovery drive image 3:
+![alt text][Recovery_img3]

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
 When the model finally was finished, the the car went on test driving without errors for several hours on the easy track, that had been used to train the model.